 Details: What's that?
 You forgot that Lake Catani camp sites for the Australia Day Long Weekend (and the week before) sell out by about 10:30 on the 1st of September?
 Don't worry, we didn't!

 So when it's too hot to go climbing in the low lands, come up to the alps with us and spend some time honing your crack climbing skills, your footwork and swimming in the lake on those days you just can't quite find the energy to leave camp.

 Keep in mind that our booking starts on Saturday the 18th of January, so you can come up earlier in the week too!

 This is an intermediate to advanced level trip.

 Prepayment for camping is required.
 The nights 18th-23rd are $10 per person, long weekend nights (24th-26th) are $15 per person.
 Places are 50% booked from Monday onwards and filling fast.

-Contact James for more details or to register your interest.
+Contact Andrew for details and to register your interest.

 You can tie yourself in using a figure of eight knot and you have a harness, helmet, suitable footwear, one sling and a screw gate karabiner.